josevarghese80/take-home-exercise/README.md

 4. stepfunction-stack.yaml
 6. api-gateway-stack.yaml

+## Post Cloudformation deployment action (If the webapp was deployed first)
+This will be moved to a CICD process in the future.
+ALso The API gateway URL will be read from a property file.

+1. Access the REST API created by the api-gateway stack
+2. go to Stages -> expand on the plus sign next to dev all the way down to persona/post
+3. copy the Invoke URL
+4. Access the code for MyPersonaGen web app
+5. go to src -> components -> ChatComponent.jsx
+6. Scroll down to line 32, replace the fetch URL with the copied Invoke URL

+## Amazon Lex Configuration

+1. Create a lex bot
+2. Create intent GetPersonaIntent
+2. Copy paste sample utterances from gitrepo/backend/sampleUtterancesGetPersonaIntent.txt
+3. Add slots companyname as type AMAZON.AlphaNumeric and characteristics as type AMAZON.FreeFormInput
+4. Under fulfilment click advanced options, check use a lambda function for fulfilment
+5. Save the GetPersonaIntent
+6. Click on the Fallback intent to open it
+7. Scrolldown to Fulfillment. click advanced options, check use a lambda function for fulfilment
+8. Click on Aliases.
+CLick on TestBotAlias
+9. Select English US as language
+10. For Lambda function select validator lambda (show display as personal-validator-lambda) and the $Latest version
+11. Click save.
+12. Go back to intents, and click build
+13. Click on TestBotAlias and note down the ID
+14. Click on the bot name and note down the ID (bot id)
+15. Go to AWS Services -> System Manager -> Parameter Store and modify two parameters
+    * /persona/lex/LexBotAlias - Save the TestBotAlias is here
+    * /persona/lex/LexBotID - Save the Bot Id here
 **Configure Amazon Lex post deployment.
 Lex doesnot yet have full cloudformation support**

 **All Lambdas have been coded in NodeJs 18 with AWS SKD V3